| Title: | User-Friendly R Package for Supervised Machine Learning Pipelines |

 using a custom train control scheme that does not perform cross-validation

-An object of class list
+An object of class list of length 4.

-with grouped features.Cross validation on train_data_mini
+train_data_mini with grouped features.Cross validation on train_data_mini with grouped features.

-An object of class list
+An object of class list of length 27.

 A dataset containing relatives abundances of OTUs for human stool samples